 I invite you to spend a little more time with moving this week, giving you fifteen movements to try as you choose.
 I've noticed for myself that there are lengths of practice that feel better than others.
 That said, I've also noticed that so often what I prefer has as much to do with where I am and what's going on around me as with anything else.
 If you notice that you prefer a longer or shorter practice, I encourage you to make of each episode the duration you need -- perhaps by repeating the shorter practices or doing only part of the longer practices.
 You can explore over time what suits you best, knowing it can change!

-Listen to "taking time: 15 movements, reclining + seated" on Spreaker.
+Listen to "taking time: 15 movements, reclining + seated"

 The 15 movements in the "taking time" episode

 - Reclining, fold legs in + stretch legs up (action)

 - Sidelying, stretch arms + legs out + draw back in

 - Sidelying, press up to sit + lower back down

 - Sitting cross-legged, side-bend the torso side to side

 - Kneeling seat, fold torso forward (child's) with side reach